-After your initial consultation subsequent visits will run 45-60 minutes.
-Generally, followup treatments consists of 10-15 minutes of discussion and follow up diagnosis followed by the treatment during which you will be left to relax for approximately 30 minutes while the needles do their job!
+After your initial consultation, subsequent visits will run 45-60 minutes.
+Generally, follow-up treatments consist of 10-15 minutes of discussion and follow-up diagnosis followed by the treatment during which you will be left to relax for approximately 30 minutes while the needles do their job!

 HOW SHOULD I PREPARE FOR MY FIRST TREATMENT?
 We recommend that you arrive wearing loose, comfortable clothing so that your acupuncturist can access your arms past your elbows, and your legs below the knees.
 It is also recommended to eat at least a little something if your appointment is first thing in the morning.
 Please bring a list of your current medications, supplements, and any recent x-rays, blood work, or other medical tests that are relevant to your health concerns.

 HOW OFTEN DO I NEED TO BE TREATED?
 Since every health concern is as different as every person, and because every person responds at different rates, there is no cookie-cutter answer.
 Typically, more acute conditions respond faster than chronic ones.
 We will come up with an individualized treatment plan together that will be used as a road map for your path towards health.

 DO YOU BILL INSURANCE?
 DO YOU ACCEPT HSA CARDS?
 Patients file directly with their insurance companies.
 We can provide an itemized receipt for your visit and the necessary filing form with your diagnostic codes and our treatment code (SuperBill).
 Depending on your insurance, some companies cover both acupuncture treatment and supplements.
 We advise patients to check with their insurance company.

 We DO accept HSA’s (Health Savings Account) at Five Shen.
 Many patients use Health Savings Accounts (HSA) cards or Flexible Spending Accounts (FSA) to pay for their treatments.